thiarcanjo/SWULifeCounter/README.md

-All project working
+All working.

-Open index.html for Home Menu
+Open index.php.

+HOW TO USE explain system functions.